CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 author: Cumulus Networks
 weight: 30
 ---
-This document describes how to install and set up Cumulus VX within a Vagrant environment for each switch in the two-leaf and one spine topology shown below, using VirtualBox as the hypervisor.
+This section describes how to install and set up Cumulus VX within a Vagrant environment for each switch in the two-leaf and one spine topology shown below, using VirtualBox as the hypervisor.

 {{% vx/intro %}}